 Thinking of your process as a clientflow is about understanding the complete client experience.
-The best way to manage each step in the clientflow is with a tool that can address them all: client communication, scheduling, creating and sending essential files, processing payments, and more.
-With HoneyBook, you can build and manage your clientflows all in one place.
-Regardless of how you structure your clientflow, there’s a HoneyBook feature for each step:
+The best way to create and streamline your clientflow is with a platform that can address them all: client communication, scheduling, creating and sending essential files, processing payments, and more.

 - Initial contact – Embed a contact form on your website or link it in your social media profiles to capture leads in all the places where they find you.
 You can also link to your meeting scheduler to seamlessly set up intro calls.

 - Service selection – Create pricing guides or sales brochures that help potential clients understand exactly what you offer, tailored to their needs.
 You can also build questionnaires to capture more information so you can guide their service selection efficiently.

 - Contract signing – Send an online contract populated with your clients’ service selection and use templates with the clauses and terms appropriate for your business.